There is a worldwide diabesity epidemic, and “experts” don’t know what to do about it.

 From that point on, roughly the mid-1970s through today, the obesity and diabetes rates steadily rose, becoming a diabesity epidemic.
 Though perhaps unwitting accomplices, doctors helped cause this runaway health crisis.
 Here’s how they did it.

-1. Doctors supported the calories restriction model of weight loss.
+1. Doctors supported the calorie restriction model of weight loss.

 In the 1960s and 1970s, the calorie deficit model became the guiding principle of weight loss, despite the fact that there was no scientific evidence to support it.
 It was popular because it made intuitive sense.
 If you consume fewer calories than your body needs to function, based on a mathematical calculation, you have a calorie deficit that should cause you to lose weight.